Eclipse \i klips′\ (n): the total or partial obscuring of one heavenly body by another.

 The complications don’t end there.
 The nodes slowly shift (precess) westward, which means the months in which eclipses take place slowly change as the years pass.
 This also affects the type of eclipse that occurs: currently long annulars are more likely in January, long totals in July.

 Finally, after 6,585.32 days (18 years, 11 days, 8 hours), the entire eclipse cycle repeats.
 This is known as the Saros cycle.
-When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one third of Earth’s rotation).
+When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one third of Earth’s daily rotation).

 Nothing Lasts Forever